Airline meal: Contents

-The airline dinner typically includes meat (most commonly chicken or beef), fish, or pasta; a salad or vegetable; a small bread roll (with butter); and a dessert.
+The airline dinner typically includes meat (most commonly chicken or beef), fish, rice, noodles or pasta; a salad or vegetable; a small bread roll (with butter); and a dessert.
 Condiments (typically salt, pepper, and sugar) are supplied in small sachets or shakers.
+Often the food is reflective of the culture of the country the airline is based in or the country that the airplane is destined for (e.g. Indian, Japanese, Chinese, or Western meals).

 Caterers usually produce alternative meals for passengers with restrictive diets.
 These must usually be ordered at least 24 hours in advance, sometimes when buying the ticket.
 Some of the more common examples include: